 What Do Stock Splits Mean for Investors?

 Although stock splits are cosmetic moves and therefore have no actual bearing on the underlying value of a stock, the long-term implications of a stock split can be breathtaking.
-However, because forward stock splits and reverse stock splits are complete opposites, the implications of these moves for investors are quite different as well.
+However, because forward splits and reverse splits are complete opposites, the implications of these moves for investors are quite different as well.

 What Forward Stock Splits Mean for Investors